 Students who successfully complete this certificate program are prepared to begin entry-level positions in human resource management.
 Credits earned through the certificate program may be applied toward the A.S. in Human Resource Management as well.
-Students will learn human resource inventory Management; recruiting and retention and organizational behavior.
-Upon graduating from this program, students will also appreciate the role of law in human resources and general business, be able to define traditional functions of management and appreciate its contribution to strategic resource planning.
+Students will learn human resource inventory management; recruiting and retention and organizational behavior.

+Upon graduating from this program, students will appreciate the role of law in human resources and general business, be able to define traditional functions of management and appreciate its contribution to strategic resource planning.

-COURSE TITLE COURSE NUMBER PREREQUISITES CREDITS SEMESTER TAKEN GRADE
+COURSE TITLE COURSE NUMBER PRE-REQUISITES CREDITS

-PROGRAM REQUIREMENTS
+Program Requirements

 Professional Etiquette BUS 112 1

+Computer Applications BUS 115 3

+or

-Computer Applications or Computer Concepts with Applications BUS 115 CSI 111 Eligibility for ENG 101 3-4
+Computer Concepts with Applications CSI 111 Prerequisite: Eligibility for ENG 101 4

 Business Law LAW 211 3

 Employment Law LAW 218 3

 Principles of Management MGT 230 3

 Human Resource Management MGT 231 3

-Introduction to Sociology or Introduction to Psychology SOC 110 PSY 110 Eligibility for ENG 101 3
+Introduction to Sociology [B] SOC 110 Prerequisite: Eligibility for ENG 101 3

+or

+Introduction to Psychology [B] PSY 110 Prerequisite: Eligibility for ENG 101.
+3

-Social Psychology PSY 210 PSY 110 3
+Social Psychology [B] PSY 210 Prerequisite: PSY 110 3

-GENERAL ELECTIVES
+General Electiv es 3

-General Elective 3
+General Elective 1-3

-Total Credits 25-26
+TOTAL CREDITS 24

 Depending on the course selection 80% of this program can be completed online.
-Go to www.hcc.edu/catalog for further information.